 Borrowing More Than You Can Afford

-Having too much debt can hurt your credit score, particularly part of your credit score is based on how much debt you're carrying.
-The other problem with borrowing more than you can afford is that it can lead to more serious problems like foreclosure, repossession, or even bankruptcy.
+Having too much debt can hurt your credit score, particularly as part of your credit score is based on how much debt you're carrying.
+The other problem with borrowing more than you can afford is that it can lead to more serious problems such as foreclosure, repossession, or even bankruptcy.

 Not Checking Your Credit

 The best way to take ownership of your credit is to check your credit report and score periodically.
 Checking your credit score helps you know where you stand, but it doesn't give you the complete picture.
 You should also check your credit report to verify that the information in is accurate—any errors or fraudulent activity could affect your credit score.
 If you do find errors on your credit report, you can dispute them with the credit bureau to have them removed.

 The Fair Credit Reporting Act requires each of the three major credit reporting companies—Equifax, Experian, and TransUnion—to give you a free copy of your credit report once a year.
 However, you must request it.
 You can do so at AnnualCreditReport.com.